richrout/LonelyPage/README.md

 LonelyPageConfig.Register();
 ```

-Include lonelypage.js on your page, and set up the configuration using these options:
+Include lonelypage.js on your page, and set up the configuration using these options (all optional):

 ```
-lonely.layout = '~/Views/Shared/_MyPartialLayout.cshtml'; // optional
+lonely.layout = '~/Views/Shared/_MyPartialLayout.cshtml'; // set custom layout
-lonley.containerSelector = '#container'; // sets container which gets populated with the response lonely.responseCallback = function() {}; // called before lonelypage does any processing. return false to cancel lonelypage actions
+lonley.containerSelector = '#container'; // sets container which gets populated with the response lonely.responseCallback = function() {}; // called before lonelypage does any processing. return false to cancel lonelypage actions lonely.transition = 'fade'; // allows 'fade', 'slide' or none lonely.transitionSpeed = 'fast'; // any jQuery duration is accepted lonely.cache = false; // cache page responses
 ```

 More Configurations